 Relevance and Uses

 This has been a guide to Unemployment Rate Formula.
-Here we discuss the calculation of the unemployment rate equation with examples and downloadable excel template.
+Here we learn how to calculate the unemployment rate using its formula along with examples and downloadable excel template.
 You can learn more about macroeconomics from the following articles –